-“Is Sydney really that expensive?
-Just how expensive is expensive?”
+“Is Sydney really that expensive?”

 I get asked this question a lot from people all over the world.
 The high cost of living in Sydney is usually a deal breaker for expats wanting to make the move to Australia.
 It was one of the reasons we almost didn’t make the move ourselves back in 2008.

 Just doing some basic research on rents in Sydney is enough to change anyone’s mind.
 Then when you start to add in other daily expenses like groceries, utilities and things like your mobile phone plan, it gets even more scary.

 I’m guessing you have probably already read one of the many articles online that lists the most expensive cities in the world.
 Sydney is usually at around #10 on those lists.
 I know because I’ve read them too.
 It is often rated as more expensive than New York and London when one compares more than rents or mortgages.

 Don’t worry you won’t be out on the street because you can’t afford it.
 Why?
-Because you’re reading this article and, by the end, you’re going to have an idea about how much your rent in Sydney is going to cost you, daily groceries, and even going out to eat.
-Not only that but I’m also going to share some cost saving tips to help you out along the way.
+Because you’re reading this post and, by the end, you’re going to have an idea about how much your rent in Sydney is going to be.
+For a breakdown of other expenses like groceries, clothes, and going out to eat, read my post on daily and monthly household expenses in Sydney.

 That’s a lot of money up front just to move in.
-If you’re working on the budget for your move then take a look at our page about saving up for your move to Sydney as there were a couple of shockers we experienced with our move.
+If you’re working on the budget for your move then take a look at my post about saving up for your move to Sydney as there were a couple of shockers you need to plan for.

 How much can you afford?

 As with every city, area is linked to price.
 Beach or centrally located areas in Sydney are going to be more expensive than some places more out-of-the-way.
-This is one of the reasons I liked Neutral Bay and the Lower North Shore because it was less expensive (except for Kirribilli and Mosman) and really not that much farther away from the city.
+This is one of the reasons I liked Neutral Bay and the Lower North Shore because it was less expensive (except for Kirribilli) and really not that much farther away from the city.
 Besides, commuting to work everyday by ferry was like taking a Sydney Harbour Cruise on my way to work.
 Highly recommended.

 Just to warn you, I haven’t heard any good things about using Gumtree for finding flatmates.
 In fact just the opposite.
 I’ve had several girlfriends looking for flatmates with Gumtree and they have all gotten creepy emails from complete strangers.
 Please be careful Ladies!